How Many Extracurriculars Are Too Many?

-When my children were younger, I was as excited as they were when a school break came around’and it wasn’t just the reprieve from having to think up creative school lunches that appealed.
-For me, it was a break from extra curricular activities.
-No more dance on Wednesdays, yoga on Thursdays and swimming on Fridays’at least for a couple of weeks anyway.
+When my children were younger, I was as excited as they were when a school break came around, and it wasn’t just the reprieve from having to think up creative school lunches that appealed.
+For me, it was a break from extracurriculars.
+No more dance on Wednesdays, yoga on Thursdays, and swimming on Fridays, at least for a couple of weeks anyway.
 After talking to other parents however, I knew that my schedule didn’t even compare to some whose kids were involved in competitive dance or in a hockey league.
 Multiply that by two or three children and both parents and kids are often left feeling exhausted.

 I’ve always encouraged parents not to enroll their children in more than two extra curricular activities per week.
 Religious school may be a third, depending on the family’s inclination and the age of the child.
 When my children were preschoolers, I enrolled them in more.
 (Having two children born eight years apart certainly had its advantages).
 For instance, when my second was born, my first was already in grade two.
 I had more time at my disposal to explore different programs.
 As she got a little older, I noticed that she liked to climb and move in her physical space.
 So, we checked out gymnastics and found that she had a real aptitude for it.
 When she entered grade one, we put gymnastics on the back burner and she enrolled in dance.

 Swimming, the second extra curricular, I made mandatory since I considered it an essential life skill.
 The following year I let her choose between dance and gym (swim continued) and we added religious school into the mix.
 In short, my recommendation is for parents to explore as much as time and energy allows before their child goes into grade one.
 After that, it’s best to refine the choices according to your child’s interests or aptitude.
 Allow them to choose one activity each year, maybe alternating for a couple of years until they settle on one.
 A second choice, as I said, may be yours: an essential skill such as swimming, for example.